 In a word

-- You are interested (and capable) of reading extremely dense dialogue
+- If you are interested (and capable) of reading extremely dense dialogue

-- You can suspend disbelief regarding the existence of certain supernatural beings
+- If you can suspend disbelief regarding the existence of certain supernatural beings

 Well... where to begin.
 The ideas in Blindsight are much, much better than their execution.
 There's probably about a dozen new concepts I hadn't seen in sci-fi before.
 Most interesting to me was the very beginning, where spacefarers seemingly dehydrate their bodies to enter stasis.